raven-dev-ops/E-Commerce_Frontend/README.md

 ## Public Repo & Security

 This repository is public so others can view the code and contribute via issues and pull requests.
-Do not commit real secrets (e.g. Stripe keys, MongoDB URIs, JWT secrets) to the repo—only use placeholder values in example configuration files and keep real credentials in local, untracked `.env` files.
+Do not commit real secrets (e.g. Stripe keys, database URIs, JWT secrets) to the repo—only use placeholder values in example configuration files and keep real credentials in local, untracked `.env` files.

-If you have previously pushed real secrets to a public repository, you should rotate those keys (e.g. in Stripe and MongoDB Atlas) and remove the secrets from the git history.
+If you have previously pushed real secrets to a public repository, you should rotate those keys (e.g. in Stripe and your database provider) and remove the secrets from the git history.

 ## License